cmonty/reading-list/readme.md

 # Reading List

-The existence of this project came from two apprenticeship patterns introduced by Dave Hoover: _Reading List_ and _Record What You Learn_.
+The existence of this project came from two patterns introduced by Dave Hoover: _Reading List_ and _Record What You Learn_.
 A book, in this instance, is anything through which I'm gaining knowledge (be it a podcast, book, blog, or screencast).

 My goals:

 1. Track what I'm reading to find gaps in my knowledge
 2. Document my thoughts on books
-3. Use GitHub wikis as an easy knowledge-store
-4. Learn.
+3. Learn.
 And help others learn.

 If you have any suggestions or want to discuss any of the books, hit me up on twitter [@corymonty][tw].